3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

+Now we will discuss generic kinds of \emph{emergent space} or \emph{emergent spacetime structure} (ESS) from a {\MQS} which may be a purely quantum theory of gravity.

-We start with the NRQM case from Theorem \ref{thm:TS_NRQM_nogo}, and generalize it to QFT.
-The proof of Theorem \ref{thm:TS_NRQM_nogo} can be reinterpreted in terms of the $\kind$-structures from the general Theorem \ref{thm:TS_nogo} if we notice that the set $\mc{A}$ is the configuration space $\R^{3\n}$ and the $\kind$-structure is given by the projectors
+We start with the NRQM case from Theorem \ref{thm:NRQM_nogo}, and generalize it to Quantum Field Theory (QFT).
+The proof of Theorem \ref{thm:NRQM_nogo} can be reinterpreted in terms of the $\kind$-structures from the general Theorem \ref{thm:nogo} if we notice that the set $\mc{A}$ is the configuration space $\R^{3\n}$ and the $\kind$-structure is given by the projectors

 where $\q\in\mc{A}$.
 Then, the invariants can be chosen to be $(\bra{\psi}\wh{A}_\q\ket{\psi})_{\q\in\R^{3\n}}=(\abs{\braket{\q}{\psi}}^2)_{\q\in\R^{3\n}}$, which are invariant up to permutations of $\mc{A}$ corresponding to transformations of the configuration space $\R^{3\n}$.
-As seen in the proof of Theorem \ref{thm:TS_NRQM_nogo}, transformations of the configuration space are not sufficient to undo the differences between distinct $\kind$-structures, and uniqueness is violated.
+As seen in the proof of Theorem \ref{thm:NRQM_nogo}, transformations of the configuration space are not sufficient to undo the differences between distinct $\kind$-structures, and uniqueness is violated.

 But this $\kind$-structure gives the configuration space, and we want one that gives the $3$D-space.
 So we rather choose $\mc{A}=\R^3$ and the operators

 where $\xThree\in\R^3$, $\q_j\in\R^3$ for $j\in\{1,\ldots,\n\}$ and